rce3986/obsidian-poweruser-pms/setup PMS repo.md

+tags
+backlinks `= join(file.inlinks)`
+outgoing links
+___
-1. Open up a command line shell.
+1. Open up a command-line shell.
 2. Navigate to your vault directory.
 3. Clone this repo.
+A directory with the repo name should appear in the vault.
-4. Move `.obsidian` from the vault root into the cloned repo.
+4. Navigate into the cloned repo.
-5. Place a symlink pointing to the moved `.obsidian` in the vault root.
+5. Run `export_config.sh` to copy the `.obsidian` configuration into the vault root directory.